Adam Sandler: Personal life

 Sandler has been married to Jacqueline "Jackie" Sandler (née Titone) since 2003.
 She converted to Sandler's religion, Judaism.
-The couple has two daughters, Sadie (born May 2006), and Sunny (born November 2008).
+The couple has two daughters, Sadie (born May 2006) and Sunny (born November 2008).
+Sandler is the son-in-law of politician Joseph H. Titone.
 Sandler's wife and children often appear in his films.
-Adam's nephew, Jared, has also been featured in his films, such as Pixels and Home Team.
+Both Sadie and Sunny have each appeared in at least two of the Hotel Transylvania movie series.
+Adam's nephew Jared has also been featured in his films, such as Pixels and Home Team.

+Sandler's love for basketball and his skill at its street version has been widely reported.
+Sandler frequently seeks out pick-up games when traveling, and people who have played with him call out Sandler's creative passes to teammates.
+He has suffered two major injuries while playing, including a broken ankle and a shoulder injury that required surgery.
+He is also known for the baggy clothing he wears while playing.

 In 2007, Sandler made a $1 million donation to the Boys & Girls Clubs of America in Manchester, New Hampshire.

-Sandler has not publicly talked about his political positions.
-It has been publicly reported that he has been registered to vote as a Republican.
-He performed at the 2004 Republican National Convention, and he contributed $2,100 to Rudy Giuliani's 2008 presidential campaign (the maximum amount allowed at the time).
+Sandler has not publicly discussed his political opinions, but it has been reported that he is a registered Republican.
+He performed at the 2004 Republican National Convention, and donated $2,100 to Rudy Giuliani's 2008 presidential campaign.